| Delaware Divorce Laws

 the Rules of the Superior Court of this State;

-(b) Unless otherwise agreed by the parties in writing and expressly provided in the decree, the obligation to pay future alimony
+(4) Alimony or any other relief awarded, only upon a showing of real and substantial change of circumstances. (b) Unless otherwise agreed by the parties in writing and expressly provided in the decree, the obligation to pay future alimony

 is terminated upon the death of either party or the remarriage of the party receiving alimony.